Strongly Correlated Superconductivity in Twisted Bilayer Graphene: a Gutzwiller Study: Variational Gutzwiller Approximation Method for Superconductivity

 Notice that $i$ can run through $1$ to $n_k$ in the last equation.
 Therefore, the \textit{k-irrep} block of $\mbbm{F}$: $\mbbm{F}_k$ is just (upon reindexing $\bm{\Lambda}$) made of $n_k$ copies of $\bar{\bm{m}}^0_{k}$ within each irrep block:

 Which is positive definite since $\bm{m}^0$ is positive definite. \\

 Now we can rewrite \eqref{eq:Bose} into an ordinary eigenvalue equation and define the transformed double-font matrices:

-Therefore, $\mathcal{J}^B_{ll'}$ can be solved by a simpler reciepe of $\mathcal{J}^F_{ll'}$, the differences are: 1. no $\vb{k}$ summation; 2. local observables are evaluated with a single state $\ket{\tilde{\bm{a}}}$ instead of different energy levels filled up to Fermi energy.
-We write down the partial partial derivative for a general translational invariant observable $\hat{\mathcal{A}}_{\vb{R}}$ with respect to a translational invariant parameter $\gamma$:
+Therefore, $\mathcal{J}^B_{ll'}$ can be solved by a simpler recipe of $\mathcal{J}^F_{ll'}$, the differences are: 1. no $\vb{k}$ summation; 2. local observables are evaluated with a single state $\ket{\tilde{\bm{a}}}$ instead of different energy levels filled up to Fermi energy.
+We write down the partial partial derivative for a general local observable $\hat{\mathcal{A}}_{\vb{R}}$ with respect to a translational invariant parameter $\gamma$:

 In our experience, the ground state of $\tilde{\mbbm{H}}^B$ is generically non-degenerate, and any degeneracy that does arise can be attributed to unphysical parameter choices — though we currently lack a formal proof of this claim.
 In $\mathcal{J}^B_{ll'}$, the term $\partial_{\gamma} \tilde{\mbbm{H}}^B$ is replaced by $\mbbm{P}_l$ and $\mbbm{A}$ is replaced by $\mbbm{P}_{l'}$.